Skip to Main Content

 perks evaluated

-When evaluating the best credit card for sign-up bonuses, we take into account several factors, including how cards score in our proprietary card rating system and whether they offer features that fit the priorities of a diverse group of cardholders, from earning rewards to scoring a large sign-up bonus to saving on interest.
+After identifying cards that carry valuable bonuses with a high return on spend, we factor in how cards score overall in our proprietary card rating system and whether they offer features that fit the priorities of a diverse group of cardholders, from earning rewards to scoring a large sign-up bonus to saving on interest.

-We analyzed over 250 of the most popular credit cards and selected standouts with sign-up bonuses.
+We analyzed over 250 of the most popular credit cards and selected standouts with high-value sign-up bonuses.
 We scored each card based on the factors most relevant to its primary category, including its rewards rate, estimated annual earnings, intro APR period, ongoing APR, perks and more to determine whether it belonged in this month’s roundup.

 Frequently asked questions about credit cards with sign-up bonuses